cfpb/design-manual/ui-toolkit/buttons.md

 <div class="content-33 content-first">
 ### Primary and Secondary buttons
+<p>Use primary buttons for actions that go to the next step.
+Use secondary buttons for actions that happen on the current page.</p>

+<p>Generous white space lends focus and makes buttons more actionable.
+Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.</p>

 <p>Standard buttons use Pacific Blue with a 4px rounded corner.
-Use Avenir Next, Medium at 14 px, sentence case, for button copy.
-Generous white space lends focus and makes buttons more actionable.</p>
+Use Avenir Next, Medium at 14 px, sentence case, for button copy.</p>
 </div>

 <div class="content-67 content-last">

 <div class="content-50 content-first">
 #### Primary buttons
-<p>Use primary buttons for actions that go to the next step.
-Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.</p>
+* Pacific Blue background color
+* 4px rounded corner
+* 14px Avenir Next Medium text in white
+* Sentence case
 </div>

 <div class="content-50 content-last">